Torus bundle Liouville domains are stably Weinstein: Piecewise linear box folds

 \begin{definition} A \textbf{contact handlebody} is a contact manifold of the form

 where $(W_0, \lambda_0)$ is a Weinstein domain. \end{definition}

-\begin{remark} Presently, it is important that $(W_0, \lambda_0)$ is a domain, as opposed to a cobordism with nonempty negative boundary.
-When we discuss pre-chimney folds in \ref{subsection:pre_chimney} we will weaken this, but for now our analysis crucially uses the assumption that $(W_0, \lambda_0)$ has a skeleton and outward pointing Liouville vector field.
-We also point out that we should be including the data of a Lyapunov Morse function $\phi_0$ when referring to a Weinstein domain $(W_0, \lambda_0, \phi_0)$.
-However, the actual Morse function is unimportant, so we will typically omit it. \end{remark}
+\begin{remark} It is important that $(W_0, \lambda_0)$ is a domain, as opposed to a cobordism with nonempty negative boundary.
+When we discuss pre-chimney folds in \ref{subsection:pre_chimney} we will weaken this, but for now our analysis crucially uses the assumption that $(W_0, \lambda_0)$ has a skeleton and outward pointing Liouville vector field. \end{remark}

 The low-dimensional box fold from \ref{subsection:PL_low} is based over the contact handlebody $([0,t_0], dt)$ where $W_0 = \{\text{pt}\}$.
 The standard example of a contact handlebody that the reader should keep in mind as it pertains to this paper is $([0,t_0] \times \D^2, \, dt + \frac{1}{2}r^2\, d\theta)$; here, the Liouville vector field of $(W_0 = \D^2,\, \lambda_0 = \frac{1}{2}r^2\, d\theta)$ is the radial vector field $\frac{1}{2}r\, \partial_r$.